DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 [...Are you on equals with me?
 Just how much strength in your thin arms.]

 "Naturally.
-You might triumph in air, but fighting on the ground is not for you!."
+You might triumph in air, but fighting on the ground is just not for you!."

 Losing focus would immediately mean to be pushed back here.
 Gritting his teeth, he repelled angel's sword with Code Holder.